British Rail Class 60: Naming and liveries

 In 1989 Railfreight named the Class 60s in traditional fashion; those locomotives attached to the construction and metals sectors were named after British mountains as were some attached to the coal sector.
 The others (coal and petroleum sectors) received the names of famous British citizens, with an emphasis on those whose contribution had been to science and engineering.
 Locomotives numbered 60 001 and 60 098 were exceptions, being named Steadfast and Charles Francis Brush respectively.
 The locomotives received the standard liveries of their respective sectors.

 After coming into EWS's ownership, the Class 60 locomotives were repainted in the red and yellow EWS livery as and when repainting was necessary.
 Many others carried vinyl stickers on their sides over the former BR sector liveries, demonstrating EWS's ownership.
 A few locos received new names including 60 033: Tees Steel Express, painted in British Steel blue, and 60 081, repainted in a mock Great Western Railway green livery and renamed Isambard Kingdom Brunel in 2000.

 In 2007/08, two locomotives received special liveries: 60 074 received a 'powder blue' livery and was named Teenage Spirit at the National Railway Museum in York as part of a charity event for the Teenage Cancer Trust.
 60 040 was repainted in a red livery and named The Territorial Army Centenary as part of the celebration of that event.
 Both of these locos have since been repainted into standard DB Schenker livery.

 In 2010 class 60 number 60 099 was repainted into a Tata Steel silver livery and logo at Toton TMD and unveiled at Tata's Scunthorpe plant on 27 September.

 In January 2011 60 011 became the first member of the class to receive the standard DB Schenker livery, after a repaint at Toton TMD.

 In late May 2014 60 087 emerged from Toton TMD in Colas livery.
 It was joined by 60 002, 021, 026, 047, 056, 076, 085, 095 and 096.

 In 2019 DCR Cappagh acquired four former DB Cargo Class 60s, from store, which were overhauled and repainted by DB Cargo at Toton TMD.
 60 046 and 60 055 were repainted in the DC Rail Freight corporate grey livery.
 60 046 regained its original name, William Wilberforce, whilst 60 055 regained its original name, Thomas Barnardo.
 60 028 was turned out in a blue livery, with large CAPPAGH logo.
 On 18 February 2020 the final locomotive of the quartet, 60 029, emerged from a repaint, at Toton TMD, in DC Rail Freight grey and carrying its original name, Ben Nevis.

+In mid-June 2022 60 062 was repainted into a new 'STEEL ON STEEL' livery, highlighting DB Cargo UK's role in transporting metal around the country.
+This repaint was part of the company's 'Freight Belongs on Rail' campaign.
+On 25 August 2022 the locomotive was named Sonia after a member of DB Cargo's office staff.